Find out about COLLEGE CREDIT PLUS

 Late (extra fee).................June 24

 TEST DATE.....................July 13

 ACT Test Security - Photos have to be uploaded to the admission tickets.
 Also, NO ONE will be admitted into the test without their admission tickets and their photo ID (driver's license)

 PSAT - Given to college-prep juniors who want to practice a SAT test and want to qualify for the National Merit Scholoarship Program.
 The test will be given on Wednesday, Oct.
-14 at CHS.
-The test fee is $10 and you can sign up in the guidance office.
+10 at Carrollton Public Library.
+There is no test fee and you can sign up in the Counseling office.